shady-cj/airbnb-clone-project/README.md

 - **REST API:** Detailed documentation available through the OpenAPI standard, including endpoints for users, properties, bookings, and payments.
 - **GraphQL API:** Provides a flexible query language for retrieving and manipulating data.

+# 📅Database Design
+key tables to be created are
+- Users
+- Properties
+- Bookings
+- Payments
+- Reviews

+While ensuring the right table relationship design (one-to-many, and many-to-many).

+  for example a user can create multiple bookings (one-to-many)

 # 📌 Endpoints Overview
 REST API Endpoints
 ### Users